Duesenberg Model J: Duesenberg Special

 With financing from sponsors, Ab Jenkins commissioned the Duesenberg Special as a speed record car.
 It was built in 1935 on a supercharged Duesenberg Model J rolling chassis with a standard wheelbase, a modified front axle, and a non-standard high rear axle ratio.
 The engine was highly tuned by Augie Duesenberg.
 High performance parts developed for the Special, especially the "ram's horn" twin-carburetor inlet manifold, would be used on later supercharged Js.
 In October 1935, Jenkins drove the car to a one-hour record of 153.97 mph and a twenty-four-hour record of 135.57 mph at a circuit on the Bonneville Salt Flats.
 The 24-hour record would be held until 1961.
 The car was renamed "Mormon Meteor" after a Curtiss Conqueror aircraft engine was installed in place of the Duesenberg engine.

 Twenty Grand

 The one-off custom 1933 Rollston Arlington Torpedo-bodied Duesenberg SJ ultra-luxury sedan was the 2nd most expensive Duesenberg ever constructed and it is widely considered to be the most beautiful Duesenberg ever built.
-The Twenty Grand had 320 horsepower Supercharged DOHC engine and was built specifically for the 1933 Century of Progress in Chicago.
+The Twenty Grand had a 320 horsepower supercharged DOHC engine and was built specifically for the 1933 Century of Progress in Chicago.
 It is owned by the Nethercutt Collection.
-Jay Leno owns the most expensive Duesenberg ever made, the 1934 Duesenberg Walker Coupe.